md2conf/md2conf/README.md

 will be indexed as Confluence page with source at path `./page.md` and one attachment at path `page_attachments/attach.txt`.

 #### Child relation layout examples

-There are 2 options to specify `childLayout`: SUB_DIRECTORY and SAME_DIRECTORY
+There are 2 options to specify `indexerChildLayout`: SUB_DIRECTORY and SAME_DIRECTORY

 ##### SUB_DIRECTORY